Pamela Douglas

-Pamela Douglas is a fictional character from the CBS soap opera, The Bold and the Beautiful, portrayed by Alley Mills.
+Pamela "Pam" Douglas is a fictional character from the CBS soap opera, The Bold and the Beautiful, portrayed by Alley Mills.
 She made her first appearance during the episode broadcast on December 1, 2006.
 Pamela was introduced as the sister of established character Stephanie Forrester (Susan Flannery).
 She is a receptionist at Forrester Creations.

 Development

 On November 30, 2006, Joel Keller from The Huffington Post reported that former Wonder Years actress Alley Mills had been cast in the "limited role" of Stephanie Forrester's (Susan Flannery) sister, Pamela Douglas.
 Mills made her first appearance as Pamela on December 1, 2006.
 The following year, executive producer Bradley Bell announced that Mills had signed a contract with the show.
 Pamela returned on January 11, 2007, after Stephanie invited her to LA and asked her to keep an eye on her husband, Eric (John McCook), while she was away.

 When Flannery quit her role as Pamela's sister Stephanie in 2012, Mills became worried that she too would have to leave the show.
 She explained "Stephanie was Pamela's link to that world and so when Susan left, I wondered if I was going to go.
 Stephanie was the function of Pamela's life – she was always defending her and looking after her when she got sick."
 Mills was asked to stay with the show and she confirmed in 2014 that she had no plans to leave in the immediate future.
 Mills believed Pamela had "found a new lease on life at Forrester Creations" with her job as a receptionist.
 She also thought Pamela had become stronger and felt the 2014 Thanksgiving scenes showed that Pamela had finally become "part of the fabric of the clan".
 Mills added that Pamela would continue to be a "busybody" and an "oddball who roams around".
 In November 2019, it was announced that Mills had been placed on recurring status for the first time in eleven years.